hoko/hoko-docs/_posts/2015-04-08-benefits_coupons.md

 {% highlight swift %}
 // AppDelegate.swift

-// addHandlerBlock() is going to be called every time your application opens a
-// deeplink. if you prefer, you can focus on specific deeplink routes, to give
-// a coupon/discount, by using mapRoute(_:toTarget:)
 Hoko.deeplinking().addHandlerBlock { (deeplink: HOKDeeplink) -> Void in
-    // check if the deeplink has metadata for 'coupon' if let coupon = deeplink.metadata?["coupon"] {
+    // Check if the deeplink has metadata for 'coupon' if let coupon = deeplink.metadata?["coupon"] {
-        // notify the user that they successfully redeemed your coupon let alertController = UIAlertController(title: "Congratulations",
+        // Notify the user that they successfully redeemed your coupon let alertController = UIAlertController(title: "Congratulations",
                                                 message: "You just earned a $\(coupon) through a coupon because you clicked on the right link!", preferredStyle: .Alert) let action = UIAlertAction(title: "Awesome!", style: .Default, handler: nil)